 As of 4 May 2020, we have helped to conduct two pilot trials, with Of Counsel Anna Rothwell and Trainee Solicitor Robert Hanratty taking on roles as jury member and defendant, respectively.
 We also introduced the world class video technology experts AVMI to this project who have many years of experience providing technology for UK criminal trials.

-These pilots have been evaluated by independent academics Professor Linda Mulcahy and Dr Emma Rowden in a report entitled Virtual jury trials during COVID-19, which you can download on the JUSTICE website.
+These pilots have been evaluated by independent academics Professor Linda Mulcahy and Dr Emma Rowden in a report entitled Virtual jury trials during COVID-19.

 The use of video platforms in courts is not new.
 Vulnerable witnesses and overseas witnesses regularly give evidence on video links.
 And, in these extraordinary times, we at Corker Binning have seen that virtual jury trials offer a readily workable solution.